Daniel-Henry Kahnweiler

 Daniel-Henry Kahnweiler (25 June 1884 – 11 January 1979) was a German-born art collector, and one of the most notable French art dealers of the 20th century.
 He became prominent as an art gallery owner in Paris beginning in 1907 and was among the first champions of Pablo Picasso, Georges Braque and the Cubist movement in art.

 Early life

 Kahnweiler was born in 1884 in Mannheim, Baden to a prosperous Jewish family.
 His family had previously moved from Rockenhausen, a small village in the Palatinate.
 Kahnweiler grew up in Stuttgart and was trained to study finance and philosophy.
+Through contact with his great-uncle, Joseph Goldscheider, he was introduced to music and painting, encouraging him to visit European museums, where he discovered Boucher, Chardin, Rembrandt and Cranach.
 His upbringing and education at a German Gymnasium prepared him for his life as an art connoisseur and pragmatic businessman.
 Early employment in the family business of stock brokerage in Germany and Paris gave way to an interest in art collecting while Kahnweiler was still in his twenties.
-He opened his first small art gallery (4 by 4 meters) in Paris in 1907 at 28 rue Vignon, at age 23.
-There was a family precedent for such an enterprise, since his uncle, who ran a famous stock brokerage house in London, was a major art collector of traditional English art works and furniture.
+In 1902, he came to live in Paris and frequented the Louvre and the Luxembourg museums.
+At this time, Kahnweiler discovered Impressionist painting and in particular Cézanne, whom he valued as the beginner of a new style of painting.
+He became convinced that he wanted to be an art dealer, somebody like Ambroise Vollard.
+In 1904, he met his future wife, Lucie Godon (1882-1945), with whom he lived in a common-law relationship, her family being opposed to the marriage.
+He opened his first small art gallery (4 by 4 meters) in Paris in February 1907 at 28 rue Vignon, at age 23.
+There was a family precedent for such an enterprise, since his uncle Joseph Goldscheider, who ran a famous stock brokerage house in London, was a major art collector of traditional English art works and furniture.